Peaches (musician): Early life

+Before becoming a full-time musician, Nisker worked as a teacher.

 Career

-1990–1999: Mermaid Cafe, Fancypants Hoodlum, the Shit
+1990–1999: Mermaid Cafe, Fancypants Hoodlum, The Shit

 During the early 1990s, Nisker was part of folk trio Mermaid Cafe.
 The name was taken from the Joni Mitchell song "Carey".
 She later released her first solo album, Fancypants Hoodlum, under the name Merrill Nisker in 1995, and subsequently developed the style and persona known as Peaches.
-In 1995, she started the Shit, a noisy four-piece combo with Chilly Gonzales (a.k.a.
-Jason Beck), bassist Sticky (later of Weeping Tile and Music Maul), and Dominique Salole (a.k.a.
+In 1995, Peaches was in The Shit - a noisy four-piece combo with Chilly Gonzales (a.k.a.
+Jason Beck), bassist Sticky Henderson (later of Weeping Tile and Music Maul), and Dominique Salole (a.k.a.
 Mocky).
 Their absurd, highly sexual rock music was a harbinger for what Nisker would become, as it was during this time that she adopted the Peaches name.
 The Peaches moniker was taken from the Nina Simone song "Four Women" where Simone screams at the end, "My name is Peaches!"
 In Toronto, before rising to fame, she lived above the sex shop Come as You Are with fellow recording artist Feist.
 Feist worked the back of the stage at Peaches' shows, using a sock puppet and calling herself "Bitch Lap Lap".
-The two toured together in England from 2000–2001, staying with Justine Frischmann of Elastica and M.I.A.
+The two toured together in England from 2000 to 2001, staying with Justine Frischmann of Elastica and M.I.A.
 M.I.A. went on to video-document Peaches' 2000 US tour and made clothes for the musician, while Peaches inspired M.I.A. to use the Roland MC-505 in her own compositions.